ibm-cloud-docs/netezza/admins/nztool.md

 ```
 {: codeblock}

-   Where the API Server URL is **API Server** URL details that you must retrieve by following the steps:
+   where the API Server URL is **API Server** URL details.

+   To retrieve this information, follow the steps:

    1. Log in to your IBM Cloud account.